laura-stefan0/01/replit.md

 - **Session Storage**: PostgreSQL-backed sessions via connect-pg-simple

 ## Recent Changes
+- June 27, 2025: Successfully completed migration from Replit Agent to standard Replit environment - all dependencies installed, application running properly, database connected to Supabase
+- June 27, 2025: Updated protest detail page description to maximum 700 characters with truncation
+- June 27, 2025: Ran comprehensive scraper to reimport all Italian activism data - cleared existing events and added 15 new authentic events across all categories (LGBTQ+, Environment, Workers, Justice, Education) with real Italian organization names and locations
 - June 27, 2025: Enhanced map with Airbnb-style design - removed zoom controls for mobile-first touch navigation, added GPS location button that centers map on user location with blue location marker, implemented full-screen map with floating overlay search controls and category legend
 - June 27, 2025: Fixed protest image system - updated all 43 events with category-appropriate high-quality images and enhanced scrapers to automatically assign proper imagery for future events based on category (LGBTQ+, Environment, Labor, etc.)
 - June 27, 2025: Updated all event categories from "LGBT+" to "LGBTQ+" standard - modified 13 existing events and updated scrapers to use consistent "LGBTQ+" labeling for all Pride-related events